DaiveQ/Dota-2-Layout-Handler/README.md

 TODO: Add screenshot of program

-The default location of the layout file should be `C:/Program Files/Steam/userdata/*YOURUSERID*/570/remote/cfg/hero_grid_config.json`
+The default location of the layout file should be\
+Windows: `C:/Program Files/Steam/userdata/*YOURUSERID*/570/remote/cfg/hero_grid_config.json`\
+Linux: `$HOME/.local/share/Steam/userdata/*YOURUSERID*/570/remote/cfg/hero_grid_config.json`

 Program will automatically backup files prior to modifications

 # Building
-jsoncpp is included using hunter while Qt isn't.\
-CMAKE_PREFIX_PATH reflects my personal Qt path.
-It can be modified or deleted based on your personal setup.
+Project is built using CMake and currently requires Qt6 to be linked manually.\
+This can be done by modifying `QT6_INSTALL_PATH` in CMakeLists.txt, or any other CMake supported way

+jsoncpp will automatically be downloaded and linked by HunterGate and CMake.